laurenlolak/Product-Management-Work/README.md

 # Instagram & Facebook - Thanksgiving Marketing Campaign

-This Thanksgiving Campaign was forScopo client, Café and Caterer Tastfully Yours by Jeff.
+This Thanksgiving Campaign was for a Scopo client, Café and Caterer Tastefully Yours by Jeff.

 <b>SMART Goal:</b> During October 2nd to October 8th, we will run an Instagram Thanksgiving Campaign with 9 posts that will increase followers by 1-2% and interest in the Thanksgiving Meal Packages by 3-5%.